Rakesh9742/vlsiportal/README.md

-# VLSI Portal
+# vlsiforum

-A comprehensive web application for VLSI students and teachers to manage queries and responses.
+A comprehensive web application for students and teachers to manage queries and responses.
 Built with React.js, Node.js, and MySQL.

 ## Features